Bay Area Hip Hop

 Somewhat of a rival of Mac Dre, at least during their early days within the music industry, E-40 is probably the biggest artist to ever come from northern California.

-Hailing from around Magazine Street in South Vallejo, E-40 would release dozens of projects, continuing today, and have numerous of hit singles, while being very respected in the rap game for his longevity and accomplishments.
+Hailing from around Magazine Street in South Vallejo, E-40 would release dozens of projects, which is continuing today, and have numerous of hit singles, while being very respected in the rap game for his longevity and accomplishments.

 Bay Area Hip Hop: Richmond